maanvik/web102_prework/README.md

 Submitted by: **Maanvik Thodupunuri**

-**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monsters** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **13** hours spent in total
+Time spent: **9** hours spent in total

 ## Required Features